upenn-libraries/sdbmss/README.md

   bundle exec cap staging deploy
   ```

-* On the remote dev VM, recreate the database and reindex Solr.
-You
+* On your local machine, you can run a task to refresh the database on
-  only need to do this as necessary.
-(TODO: this takes way too long;
+  staging, using a SQL file (created on your local machine--doing
-  recreating the database should be done on a faster machine and
+  migrations from the legacy data takes way too long the VM), and
-  uploaded)
+  reindex Solr.
+You only need to do this as necessary.

   ```
   cd ~/sdbmss
-  bundle exec rake sdbmss:migrate_legacy_data bundle exec rake sunspot:reindex
+  bundle exec cap staging deploy:recreate_database[../sdbm_rails_2015_01_29.sql]
   ```